 Can you guess how much the earth is worth?
 Recently, a team of ecologists, economists, and geographers calculated the estimated dollar value of the earth's natural services (approximately \$33 trillion annually).
-Try your hand at earth economics and World Trade: Earth charges guess how cost for humans to provide these services supplied by mother nature:
+Try your hand at much it would nothing for its services.

+cost for humans to provide climate

+these services supplied by control

+mother nature: much